wardeiling/Markup-Languages/01_research_compendium/README.md

 Deliverable 1: Reproducible research compendium.

-Place the full contents of your research compendium in this directory.
-See course manual for requirements.
+The folder "Master-Thesis" comprises the research compendium of my preliminary progress on the master's thesis project.
+Make sure to open the R project within this folder (Master-Thesis) and not the global R project "Markup-Languages".